 - Low-res EVF compared to peers

-APS-C cameras have to shout to be heard over the roar of increasingly popular full-frame cameras, but a pair of APS-C models announced by Sony in August prove that smaller sensors still have life left.
-The $749 A6100 is due this October 2019, while the flagship A6600 hits stores in November for $1,399 (body only).
+APS-C cameras have to shout to be heard over the roar of increasingly popular full-frame cameras, but a pair of APS-C models announced by Sony in August 2019 prove that smaller sensors still have life left.
+The $750 A6100 is a budget mirrorless camera targeting the beginner or casual photographer, while the flagship A6600 is $1,400 enthusiast’s camera that should even make many professionals happy.

 Design and handling